-The proposal removes the unsightly semi-derelict buildings that currently scar the site and the wider area and AONB.
-The removal of the existing development is therefore clearly supported and this is reiterated by the South Hams AONB Team.

-The proposal provides a radial pattern of development, which harks back to the historical development pattern on the site from the 1950s timber holiday chalets (as referred to and visually illustrated in the submitted Design and Access Statement).
+The removal of the unsightly semi-derelict buildings that currently scar the site and the wider AONB is supported, and this view is shared with the South Hams AONB Team.
+In respect to the replacement scheme itself the proposal provides a radial pattern of development, which harks back to the historical development pattern on the site from the 1950s timber holiday chalets (as referred to and visually illustrated in the submitted Design and Access Statement).
 The terraced form seeks to utilise the natural drop in topography, minimising the apparent scale of the development when viewed from outside of the site (both from the sea and the land).
+The general pattern of the development is considered acceptable.

 The architectural form seeks to provide clearly modern development which includes intelligent use of the internal/external space to make best use of the views and limited sun-path.
 The rhythm of buildings refers to the historical chalet use and the street enclosure and the provision of viewing steps down through the site takes its reference from the historic core of Brixham.
 The layout seeks to integrate parking within the development but restricted to the upper half, through a pedestrian-friendly Home Zone.
 All these components fuse to provide an interesting and positive scheme for the site which is considered to respond to the constraints and opportunities.
+It is considered therefore that the buildings will sit comfortably within the plot and surrounds, providing an enhancement over the existing buildings.

-It should be noted that the proposal has been though the Torbay Design Review Panel and the current submission has positively responded to the comments that were outlined by the panel.
+For contextual purposes it should be noted that the proposal has been through the Torbay Design Review Panel and the current submission has positively responded to the comments that were outlined by the panel.
 A copy of the panel's comments to the previous scheme has been supplied within the Design & Access Statement with the application and a copy will be provided within the representations bundle for members.

-The comments of the South Hams AONB Unit are mixed, outlining both perceived benefit and potential harm.
-On the one hand there is acceptance that the current development is harmful to the character and appearance of the adjacent AONB and that boundary improvement works and off site works to America Lane, along with the revised coastal footpath route, would improve the experience of the AONB.
-However, on the other hand it is iterated that development encroaching towards the coast in terms of the extended footprint is clearly not a philosophy that can be supported in principle.
+It is appreciated that the comments of the South Hams AONB Unit are mixed as they outline both the perceived benefit and potential harm of the proposal.
+On the one hand it is welcomed that the current buildings are to be removed, as they are considered harmful to the AONB.
+It is also recognised that the provision of a modern functioning site would be beneficial for the general area, and that the boundary improvement works and off site works to America Lane, along with the revised coastal footpath route, would improve the experience of the AONB.

+However on the other hand it is also iterated that development encroaching towards the coast, in terms of the extended footprint, is clearly not a philosophy that can be supported in principle.
 Officers consider it important to have regard to the comments of the South Hams AONB Unit Manager, however, it this is one of a multitude of issues to consider.
-Officer consider, on balance, that given the positive enhancement set out in the overall design philosophy and given the investment opportunity and the intended leisure and tourist uses, the wider benefits of the scheme outweigh concerns related to the extension of the built footprint in this instance.
+On balance, given the positive enhancement set out in the overall design philosophy and given the investment opportunity and the intended leisure and tourist uses, it is considered that the wider benefits of the scheme outweigh concerns related to the extension of the built footprint in this instance.
 This is provided that an appropriate agreement can be reached in relation to the control of the use of the site for holiday and leisure purposes.
+It is important to note that the holiday nature of the development directly impacts upon its acceptability in planning terms and that an unrestricted residential permission would fall to be determined on its own individual merits.